alpacahq/alpaca-py/docs/market_data.rst

 ^^^^^^^

 The data stream clients lets you subscribe to real-time data via WebSockets.
 There are clients for crypto data and stock data.
+These clients are different from the historical ones.
+They do not have methods which return data immediately.
+Instead, the methods in these clients allow you to assign methods to receive real-time data.

 .. code-block:: python